LaylaD4/LaylahDePaull_T2A2/README.md

 ## R5.
 Explain the features, purpose and functionalities of the object-relational mapping system (ORM) used in this app.

-In the Meal Planner app, SQLAlchemy, an Object-Relational Mapping (ORM) tool, plays a vital role in managing the database.
+In my Meal Planner API, SQLAlchemy, an Object-Relational Mapping (ORM) tool, plays a vital role in managing the database.
 ORMs simplify working with databases by letting developers use Python instead of writing SQL queries.
 Below are several key features of SQLAlchemy and how they support my API's functionality.

 One of the main benefits of SQLAlchemy is simplifying database interactions.
 Instead of manually writing SQL queries, developers can define models in Python that represent database tables.
 For example, a User model corresponds to a users table in the database.
 This allows developers to easily perform database operations without worrying about SQL syntax.